“T&T Facades delivered for us a façade package which included SFS framing, secret fix Alucobond rain screen cladding, louvres and windows.

 As a result of an incredible fundraising project, Southampton University, in conjunction with Southampton General Hospital commissioned the build of a unique cancer research facility.
 The new 4000m², four storey centre was built on the old General Hospital site.

-T&T provided client Kier with a bespoke, innovative, value engineered façade solution produced in an Alucobond rainscreen cladding product specifically sourced in the unusual colour of Midnight Copper.
+T&T provided client Kier with a bespoke, innovative, value engineered façade solution produced in a rainscreen cladding product specifically sourced in the unusual colour of Midnight Copper.
 This not only retained the architects vision but also provided a cost effective solution for our client.

 The new centre, the first of its kind in the UK, will be home to world class research facilities and will build on the University’s global reputation for ground-breaking research in this area, enabling it to accelerate the development of immunotherapy treatments and deliver cures for cancer more effectively and quickly.